backstage/backstage/.changeset/bright-lions-camp.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Allow custom directory to be specified for github publish action
+Allow custom directory to be specified for GitHub publish action